bahl-lab-konstanz/multifeature_integration_paper/README.md

 ---
-Each figureX_xx.py file contains the code to reproduce figure X and related supplementary figures (as exception figureS1 and figure S5, which have their own python file).
+Each figureX_xx.py file contains the code to reproduce figure X and related supplementary figures (as exception figureS1, figure S5 and figure S6, which have their own python file).

 To reproduce the figure, Search for '# Provide' (at the start of the main code) and fill in the path to the downloaded (and merged per figure) data-folder, as well as the path where to save the figure(s).
 Then run the code.